Welcome to the Next Step in Your MBA Journey

 - Graduate Scholarship - If you received an offer for a Graduate Scholarship award, please sign and return the award agreement to the Business School.

-- Financial Aid - Apply for financial aid through Baylor's Office of Financial Aid.
+- Financial Aid - You can explore options for financial aid through Baylor's Office of Financial Aid at any time.

 - Cost of Attendance - For financial aid purposes, the Cost of Attendance is an estimate of the total cost to attend Baylor and includes both direct and indirect costs.
 Direct costs are those billed by Baylor, such as tuition and fees.
 Indirect Costs are books, supplies, transportation, personal expenses and room and board.
 The Business School does assess an additional Graduate Program Fee of $200 in the fall and spring semesters for MBA students.

-- Course Registration - You should register for courses prior to arrival on campus.
-General information is available at www.baylor.edu/mba/registration
+- Advising and Registration - Individual appointments with your academic advisor, Chelsea Derry, can be made via our Scheduling Calendar.
+You should register for courses prior to arrival on campus.
+General registration info is available at www.baylor.edu/mba/registration

 - Registration Holds - If you have a hold on your student account, you can identify the type of hold through your BearWeb account.
 New students often have a hold because personal information is incomplete.
-Personal data such as date of birth, ethnicity and religion are needed by Baylor for reporting purposes but were not required during the application process.
+Personal data such as date of birth, ethnicity and religion are not required during the application process but are needed for Baylor to compile student profiles.
 Baylor never releases individual statistics to any outside entity.
-Statistics are ALWAYS summarized when provided to outside entities.

 - Financial Settlement - A student's course registration for a given semester is not complete until all expenses are paid or the first payment of the Installment Plan (the minimum amount due) is received.
 A Financial Settlement Checklist is posted by Baylor's Office of Student Financial Services.